MrWillCom/awesome/README.md

 *   [ading2210/doompdf](https://github.com/ading2210/doompdf) - A port of Doom (1993) that runs inside a PDF file

+*   [basharovV/musicat](https://github.com/basharovV/musicat) - A sleek desktop music player and tagger for offline music 🪕.
+With gapless playback, smart playlists, and a map view!
+Built with Svelte and Tauri

 *   [RubyMetric/chsrc](https://github.com/RubyMetric/chsrc) - chsrc 全平台通用换源工具与框架.
 Change Source everywhere for every software

 *   [fastfetch-cli/fastfetch](https://github.com/fastfetch-cli/fastfetch) - A maintained, feature-rich and performance oriented, neofetch like system information tool.